adriangb/xpresso/docs/tutorial/dependencies/scopes.md

 !!! attention
     You may notice we also had to change the `HttpBinConfig` marker to the `"app"` scope.
-    Just like in Pytest, where a `"session"` scoped fixture can't depend on a `"function"` scoped fixture, in Xpresso an `"app"` scoped fixture can't depend on an `"operation"` scoped fixture, so we are forced to make `HttpBinConfig` an `"app"` scoped fixture.
+    Just like in Pytest, where a `"session"` scoped fixture can't depend on a `"function"` scoped fixture, in Xpresso an `"app"` scoped fixture can't depend on an `"endpoint"` scoped fixture, so we are forced to make `HttpBinConfig` an `"app"` scoped fixture.

 If you run this and navigate to [http://127.0.0.1:8000/echo/url](http://127.0.0.1:8000/echo/url) the response will be the same, but you will probably notice reduced latency if you refresh to make several requests.